Invasion of cooperation in scale-free networks: Accumulated vs. average payoffs: Results

 Moreover, in the accumulated payoff fitness condition, cooperation {\em decreases} as the average degree increases, which disagrees with what was originally reported in \cite{SantosPacheco2005}.
 This disagreement is due to the difference in model settings: In the model used in \cite{SantosPacheco2005}, the initial population was filled by half cooperators and half defectors, so having a higher average degree made it easier for cooperators to form a cluster initially by themselves.
+Once such clusters are formed, they hardly collapse because there is no mutation in \cite{SantosPacheco2005}.
 In contrast, our model assumes that the initial condition is full of defectors, and that cooperators appear only by mutation.
-In this model setting, it is easier for cooperative clusters to form if the average degree is low, because the sparsity of the network helps lower the chance for an emerging cooperative cluster to be dominated by surrounding defectors.
+In this model setting, it is easier for cooperative clusters to form if the average degree is low, because a cooperator will be connected to fewer defectors.
+We also checked the usual case in which the initial population is filled by half cooperators and half defectors and found that the difference among the average degrees are weakened in such a case (results not shown).

 In contrast, cooperation {\em increases} as the average degree also increases in the average payoff fitness condition.
 Therefore, the difference between the two functions decreases as the average degree increases.
-This is because the fitness difference between cooperators and defectors is weakened as the average degree increases.
+This is because a probability of a rare cluster of cooperators being able to connect to other cooperators increases as the average degree increases.
 In that case, the chance for cooperators to survive increases.
-This may allow the existing cooperators to connect with each other and then form a group.
+Note that this situation happens only when cooperation is not dominant such as the initial stage of invasion.
+Once cooperation prevails, defectors can exploit cooperators more as the average degree increases because a probability of being connected to cooperators increases in such a situation.
+Then, the situation approaches a well-mixed population, which is harmful for cooperation, inversely.

 In brief, our results showed an interesting difference between the two fitness conditions, in terms of the effect of average node degrees.
 These findings rely on our unique model settings in which cooperators are initially non-existent and they spontaneously arise by mutation.